sepmein/mvai/README.md

 ###### Benefits
-- Reducing the overall cost of the global entomological surveillance network **Conducting entomological surveillance often require trained entomologist.** And training a qualified entomologist require vast amount of investment.
-Coverage of the entomological surveillance network.
+- Reducing the overall cost of the global entomological surveillance network

+**Conducting entomological surveillance often require trained entomologist.** And training a qualified entomologist require vast amount of investment.
+The lack of entomologist restrained the ability of the surveillance network to achieve a higher coverage.

+By automating the identification process, AI could make the surveillance much more easier to implement.
+The cost of training and salary could be reduced.

 - Improving data quality

+    The ability of entomologist varies.

     With the accumulation of vector images, the performance of AI model will gradually increase.
 Finally, it could approach human expert level.
-The performance of the final model would artificial intelligence program can do it more reliably than most humans.
+The performance of the final model would

+    artificial intelligence program can do it more reliably than most humans.

 - Improving data feasibility

 By providing prediction services to the world, model provider could collect more and more vector pictures.
 More pictures could increase the precision of the model.

 Quickly, cheaply and accurately.